• Recipes

 Image of a clock for time saving tip

-Note: The sweet potatoes need to be baked and cooled before proceeding with this recipe, so plan accordingly!
+Note: The sweet potatoes must be baked and cooled before proceeding with this recipe, so plan accordingly!

 2. Preheat oven to 350°F. Add the cream butter, white and brown sugars, vanilla, salt, and eggs to the bowl and mix with a hand mixer or stand mixer until very smooth, around 2 minutes.